 Native Americans used to eat June bugs by roasting them over the fire.
 You can also use the same technique or you can grill or fry them.
 Both adults and larvae can be eaten and it is recommended to remove the legs and wings before doing so.

-How to eat cicadas: As the carapaces of these edible insects can harden quickly, it is best to eat them as soon as you’ve collected them.
+As the carapaces of these edible insects can harden quickly, it is best to eat them as soon as you’ve collected them.
 You can boil cicadas for a few minutes.
-You can also can fry or roast them.
+You can also fry or roast them.
 Native Americans used to roast and dry these edible insects and store them for later use.
 Tibicen cicadas taste like shrimp.

 Related reading: Wild Edibles Summer Foraging

 Bee larvae can be found in the honeycomb cells of the colony and are about the size of a fingernail.
 Since larvae are initially fed on royal jelly, these edible insects contain a decent amount of protein, sugars, fatty acids, B vitamins and traces of vitamin C.

 The larvae of these edible insects can be eaten raw or cooked.
 They are sweet in taste and they provide a delicious treat.
 Many survivalists prefer to fry honeybee larvae in butter as they say the tastes is similar to bacon with a texture similar to mushrooms.

-Aside for the edible insects presented in this article, there are numerous other insects that can be eaten as part of a survival diet.
+Aside from the edible insects presented in this article, there are numerous other insects that can be eaten as part of a survival diet.
 If you have no other choice than edible insects, remember to check that what you are eating is non-toxic and make sure to cook it.